czhangy/UCLA-CS-Electives/Tech-Breadth/MGMT-170/notes.md

 ## Lecture 12: Financing Project Development

 - **Project Development**: acquiring a land site; financing and construction of a building (office, apartments, shopping center, warehouse, hotel, self storage, etc.); leasing and managing the property; then selling, exchanging, or refinancing
-  - Riskiest aspect of real estate => building something that doesn't exist yet
+  - Risky aspect of real estate => building something that doesn't exist yet
   - Hope that the demand for the constructed space is high when the project is finished
 - **Mixed-Use Development**: a combination of real estate uses in a single project
 - **Development Decision Factors**: global, national, and local economic forecast; supply and demand for space (i.e., tenant demand); competition from other current and planned developments; capital markets (i.e., financing cost and availability)